The Inside Scoop on Locking in Your Mortgage Rate and Home Appraisals

 Have a tangible record of your arrangements with the lender in the event of a dispute.
 Make sure you have a written rather than verbal lock-in agreement.
 You MUST fully understand your lender’s lock-in rules and procedures.

 It’s best to obtain a blank copy of a lender’s lock-in form to read before you apply for a loan.
 If possible, show the lock-in form to a lawyer or real estate professional.

 If your lock-in period expires, you could lose the interest rate.
 In this situation, most lenders will offer you a loan based on the prevailing interest rate and points, which may now be higher due to market conditions.
 Sometimes, though, the rates are lower.

 If the delay is the lender’s fault such as heavy demand, the lock period may be extended; and sometimes it may be extended even if it is your fault.
 Again, check the lock-in rules.

-There you have it—what needs to happen right after you go under contract.
+There you have it—what needs to happens right after you go under contract.
 Join us next week for How to Navigate a Home Inspection, the ninth article of our Buying a Home 101 series.
 You don’t want any surprises after you move in, right?!
 Here’s the breakdown of what to expect during your home inspection and what to do if any red flags arise.